 McGraw Center staff are available to advise faculty on the development of proposals for support of projects that advance innovative teaching and learning in the Princeton classroom and beyond.
-Contact Rebecca Graves-Bayazitoglu or Sarah Schwarz to schedule a consultation.
+Contact Rebecca Graves-Bayazitoglu or Kate Stanton to schedule a consultation.

 Among the campus resources available are:

 The University's primary fund to support course development and curricular innovation.
 The call for proposals is made in September with applications due on the last Friday of classes in December.

 Application deadline: February 1, 2018.